Charles Darwin And The Southern "Inkpen" Innovation

 In Mandarin, individual words at the risk of ambiguity—words that were identical except for their final consonants—may have been the first to evolve into two-syllable compounds, but these pioneering words may have eventually triggered a huge overhaul of Mandarin word structure: once a pattern is set in motion due to some functional pressure, we humans have a demonstrated tendency to generalize the pattern to new cases, such that it may come to hold sway.
 The result is that the functional origins of the pattern may be partially obscured by subsequent developments.
 Is this any different from genuine evolution?
 Sometimes, evolutionary biologists puzzle over the functional benefit of one characteristic or another.
 These scientists know, however, that their puzzlement is not due to a flaw in the theory of natural selection, but is instead due to their inevitably imperfect knowledge of historical developments.

-Despite the fact that word and sound patterns of languages display remarkable complexity, with demonstrable pull-and-tug interdependencies suggesting that their structural integrity is no more secure than a house of cards, languages are, in fact, always at the ready in a lock-and-load state: they are always, unrelentingly, prepared to fulfill their job of coding and transmitting meaning from speaker to listener.
+Despite the fact that word and sound-patterns of languages display remarkable complexity, with demonstrable pull-and-tug interdependencies suggesting that their structural integrity is no more secure than a house of cards, languages are, in fact, always at the ready in a lock-and-load state: they are always, unrelentingly, prepared to fulfill their job of encoding and transmitting meaning from speakers to listeners.

 Darwinism, indestructible though it may be, must be protected against those who would exploit its principles toward ethically unsavory or scientifically unsound ends.
 But, with caution and prudence, Darwinian thinking can and should be freed from its original confines.
 Genuine Darwinism cannot account for the structural properties of human languages.
 But the southern “inkpen” innovation, along with the countless other comparable cases found in linguistic evolution, show that the Darwinian metaphor may be embraced as a genuine explanation for the structure of our species’ remarkably complex system of communication.